Sachin2501/github-final-project/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces, and also applies when an individual is officially representing the project in public spaces.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **[YOUR EMAIL OR GITHUB ISSUE LINK]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **sachinkumar.gheura@gmail.com**.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement Guidelines